 Open a window in the room and set a fan in the window with the air flowing out to ventilate small dust particles that float after you disturb them.

 Equip a shop vacuum with a HEPA (high-efficiency particulate air) filter.
+Ensure you choose a HEPA filter that's the right size and type for your shop vac.

 Move the shop vacuum over the floor using a side-to-side motion.
 Only walk on dust-free areas of the flooring.
 Empty the vacuum often and clean the HEPA filter to keep the shop vacuum efficient.